weiganghuang/holops-1803/task3.md

 	![](./media/media/refcount2.png)

-### Try to delete the service instance created (`test2`)
+### Try to Delete the Service Instance Created Previously

-After re-setting the ref-count, the pre-existing L2VPN is reconciled, NSO is managing the lifecycle of the reconciled service instance.
-In this step, you will see the correct behaviour when we delete `test2`
+After re-setting the ref-count, the pre-existing L2VPN is reconciled, and NSO is managing the lifecycle of the reconciled service instance.
+In this procedure, you will see the correct behavior when we delete `test2`.

-1. Delete `test2`, notice the output of `commit dry-run outformat native` contains the correct `no` statement to remove the Bundle Ether sub-interface 100.2234.
+1. Delete `test2` and notice that the output of the `commit dry-run outformat native` command contains the correct `no` statement to remove the Bundle Ether sub-interface 100.2234.

     ```
     admin@ncs% show services L2Vpn test2